ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 *Example custom.css for hiding the toolbar*

-You can also use custom.js to remove icons individually from the toolbar, see “Removing unwanted toolbar icons”, page 126.
+You can also use custom.js to remove icons individually from the toolbar, see “Removing unwanted toolbar icons” <#_V456UG_126.

 1.12.6.
 Example: Modifying the 3270 colors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^